Glossary

 • organization — A collection of users, workspaces, resources, and configurations in AI Hub.
 Organizations exist at the Commercial and Enterprise tiers.

-• organization admin — A member role with organization-level permissions.
+• admin — An organization role that grants the highest level of administrative permissions and organization access.
 Admins can manage workspaces, groups, and roles across the organization and have access to all organization workspaces, including all members’ personal workspaces.

-• organization member — The default role for all organization members.
+• member — The default organization role for all organization members, which grants limited permissions and access.
 Members can access their personal workspace and any shared workspaces they’re added to.

 • service account — An AI Hub account not tied to a particular member, used only for interacting with the AI Hub API and SDK.
 Service accounts can be added to groups and workspaces and assigned roles like standard member accounts.